The entire world of tax knowledge

 New tax benefits for children living abroad

 From 2024, tax benefits such as the child allowance, the BEA allowance (care, education, training) and the training allowance will no longer be reduced if the child lives in an EU or EEA country.
 A reduction will only apply to children in non-EU countries.
-Depending on the country, the allowance may be reduced by up to three quarters.
+Depending on the country, the allowance can be reduced by up to three-quarters.
 This change is based on a ruling by the European Court of Justice (ECJ) to prevent discrimination in family benefits within the EU.

 Employees